Matan Uziel: Assistance in hunting down Jean-Luc Brunel

-Although Jean-Luc Brunel's whereabouts remained secret and it has been believed by the public that Brunel had already managed to flee France, Brunel's victims including Zoë Brock and Thysia Huisman have succeeded in hunting him down in France at the assistance of Uziel and his skills, by using GNSS, mobile phone tracking and other clues as recently as July 2020.
-The intelligence has been forwarded by Uziel to the FBI and French authorities who arrested Brunel five months later on his way to flee.
+Although Jean-Luc Brunel's whereabouts remained secret and it had been believed by the public that Brunel had already managed to flee France, Brunel's victims including Zoë Brock and Thysia Huisman succeeded in hunting him down in France at the assistance of Uziel and his skills, by using GNSS, mobile phone tracking, Technical intelligence, HUMINT and other clues as late as July 2020.
+Uziel forwarded the intelligence to the FBI and French authorities who arrested Brunel five months later on his way to flee.

+Brunel was a close associate of Jeffrey Epstein and operated as a key talent scout for him.
+He founded MC2 Model Management with financing from Epstein and was accused of grooming young, aspiring models for a sex trafficking ring, acting as a procurer for Epstein for over three decades.

+Jeffrey Epstein sex trafficking scandal

+Back in September 2017, Matan Uziel tracked down Chauntae Davies, a survivor of Jeffrey Epstein, who went on trip to Africa with former President Bill Clinton.
+In December 2018, Uziel helped Davies come forward with her story by connecting her with the Miami Herald's journalist Julie K. Brown, who had written a story about her, and who later identified 80 victims and located about 60 of them.

 Real Women Real Stories

-Founded by Uziel on 8 March 2016, Real Women Real Stories is an international collection of filmed testimonies of women around the world, who submit, share and discuss different contents and topics.
+Founded by Uziel on 8 March 2016, Real Women Real Stories is an international collection of filmed testimonies of women around the world, who submit, share, and discuss different contents and topics.
 Through these documentaries, Uziel's Real Women Real Stories intends to bring viewers face-to-face with different subjects and enable women raise their voice on what they feel needs attention.
 Since its launch, the project has been featured internationally to great acclaim.